argeeee/Unibo_Calendar/README.md

 ## How to create the .env file

 You need to set:
-- CLIEND_ID
+- CLIENT_ID
-- CLIEND_SECRET
+- CLIENT_SECRET
 - REFRESH_TOKEN

-Using google console you can retrieve CLIEND_ID and CLIEND_SECRET:
+Using google console you can retrieve CLIENT_ID and CLIENT_SECRET:
 - Create a project at https://console.cloud.google.com/
 - Select the project
 - Enable "Google Calendar API"